mydrunkfinance/ezv/README.md

 ## Downloader

-Use `./fetch.py` to download latest update and merge them into .csv's.
+Use `./fetch.py` to download latest updates and merge them into .csv's.

-Edit currencies.csv to specify which currencies should get fetches or pass `--all` flag to download all available.
+Edit currencies.csv to specify which currencies should get fetched or pass `--all` flag to download all available currencies.